randaalex/finance_bot/pkg/firefly/docs/AutocompleteApi.md

 > []AutocompletePiggyBalance GetPiggiesBalanceAC(ctx).Query(query).Limit(limit).Execute()

-All piggy banks of the user returned in a basic auto-complete array complemented with balance information.
+Returns all piggy banks of the user returned in a basic auto-complete array complemented with balance information.

 ### Example